 The business potential is huge, but you need to commit.
 You, your senior managers must lead from the front to motivate your teams.

-Want to find out what Orange Business Services can do to help with your social efforts?
+Want to find out what Orange Business can do to help with your social efforts?
 Read our take on the new workspace here.
 Should CIOs tweet?
 And have a look at the Orange Group social media guidelines to see how we approach it.